danielkennedy1/The-Walking-Thread/README.md

 Daniel Kennedy and John Foley

 ## Running the program
--Navigate to Main.java file in server package: "src/server/Main.java" -Run the server's main class.
-This creates the server which will continue to run -Navigate to Main.java file in client package: "src/client/Main.java" -Run the client's main class.
+- Navigate to Main.java file in server package: "src/server/Main.java"
+- Run the server's main class.
+This creates the server which will continue to run
+- Navigate to Main.java file in client package: "src/client/Main.java"
+- Run the client's main class.
 This creates a client and connection to the server

 ## Executing commands
 -Once the client is connected to the server, you will be prompted to enter your name is the console.